8ta4/say/DONTREADME.md

 ### File

-Daily segmentation speeds up loading times when using Neovim.
+Daily segmentation speeds up loading times.

 If you need weekly or monthly transcriptions, you can simply concatenate the daily transcriptions.